The Hows and Whys of Joining Solidarity

 - Commitment to building a socialist organization as a means to renewing a socialist alternative in the U.S.

-- A commitment to a monthly dues: $40/month regular, $20/month low income, $5/month hardship rate.
+- A commitment to a monthly dues.
+Dues are on a sliding scale based on what each person can afford, but general guidelines are: $40/month regular, $20/month low income, $5/month hardship rate.
 Note: some branches, like Detroit, also have a monthly local dues.
 Detroit's is $5/mo.
 (Membership is activated upon receipt of your first month's dues.)

 To join, tell a member of the branch near you.
 A branch is a local group of five or more members of Solidarity.
 The branch organizer or executive committee will make arrangements for a member to meet with you and answer any questions you have about Solidarity.
 Every branch has its own procedure, but generally you would be proposed for membership at a branch meeting and voted in.